Georgia–Israel relations: History

 On 20 November 2012, during the IDF's Operation Pillar of Defense in the Gaza Strip, there was a large demonstration in support of Israel in the Georgian capital of Tbilisi.

 Economic and tourism cooperation

 The non-governmental Israel-Georgia Chamber of Commerce was established in 1996 to support the growth of bilateral commercial, tourism and cultural relations.

 In 2010, Israel and Georgia signed bilateral agreements in the sphere of tourism and air traffic.
 In October 2010, Georgian Economy and Sustainable Development Minister Vera Kobalia visited Israel.

 Israeli backpackers began visiting Georgia in the 1990s and Georgia has become a popular destination for Israelis due to its proximity, cultural ties and relative inexpensiveness.
 In 2017, over 115,000 Israelis visited Georgia.

+In 2023, relations between Jerusalem and Tbilisi were reportedly at their peak.
+Georgia supports important votes for Israel at the UN, and the two countries are planning to establish a free trade zone.

+Trade statistics

+Tourism statistics

+Georgia is very popular among tourists from Israel as the Israeli tourist are one of the largest contributors to Georgian tourism sector as the Israeli tourist are for years among the top 10 arrivals by number of tourists compared to other countries.
+In 2023 the Israeli tourist considered the fourth largest tourist group with 217 thousands of tourists only after tourists from Russia (1,418,464), Turkey (1,396,660), and Armenia (962,540), which also makes the Israeli tourists to be the largest tourist group from a country that doesn't share border with Georgia.

 Military cooperation

 Israel has engaged in extensive military cooperation with Georgia.
 Israel sold Georgia armored vehicles and small arms, and Israeli special forces and private contractors have trained Georgian troops.
 Israel sold Georgia its fleet of UAVs, LAR-160 rocket launchers, anti-tank mines, and cluster bombs.
 On 5 August 2008, it was reported by Stratfor and Russia Today that Israel planned to halt all arms sales to Georgia due to Russian "barely hidden threats", as worded by Russia Today.
 This was denied at the time by Georgian State Minister for Reintegration Temur Iakobashvili.
 Israel continued to train Georgian security forces, though on a more limited scale.

 A Georgian delegation including Georgian Prime Minister Bidzina Ivanishvili and Defense Minister Irakli Alasania visited Israel in June 2013 with an apparent intention to renew military cooperation and acquire defensive weapons such as drones and anti-tank and anti-aircraft missiles.

 In 2018, the two countries signed counterterrorism and cybersecurity cooperation agreements.